ASKnetCommunity/LEAD/Wafela Andrew #Story 3.md

 able to empower the young people in that community with skills and knowledge .
     This is where i learnt how interesting sharing knowledge with community is advantageous, as in you get expose to new people,gain knowledge because in
 #Ascotek we do things  jointly in the
 way that the owner of the device  is taught how to fix items on their own
    And besides that we gain more knowledge since a great number of collaborators are involved.
    The big bang so interesting was of recent in 2019 repair cafe organised by
 YEF, at ruyo guest house in adjumani which was so inspiring ,skills learnt
 ,friendship created etc.
    Therefore doing together with the
 community is more more of exposure to knowledge and skills than doing things with selfishness,
     However due to the knowledge acquired from #Askotek, I was able to build an FM transmitter ,to the level of giving sound,had it been not because #Askotek culture i wouldn't have made it regards to mr maliamungu richard
-Who mentored me during the 2019 training held, at YEF,abou building led light.
+Who mentored me during the 2019 training held, at YEF,about building led light.
           Long live open tool collaboration 2020-2021.